Azure/azure-osconfig/docs/modules.md

 ## 3.1.
 Introduction

-This section describes the PnP/DTDL-agnostic Module Interface Model (MIM).
+This section describes the Module Interface Model (MIM).

 The MIM describes the device configuration the module can perform and defines the valid payload for Management Module Interface (MMI) Get/Set API calls.

 Each module must have its own MIM.
-Typically development of a new mlodule starts with the MIM.
+Typically development of a new module starts with the MIM.
 Once the MIM is complete the module can be implemented to follow that MIM.

 The MIM is composed by one or more MIM components, each component containing one or more MIM objects, each object being either desired or reported and containing one or several MIM settings.
 In other words a MIM can be described as lists of components, objects and settings.